 This course is an interdisciplinary humanities course that will introduce students to selected regions and countries of the designated region.
-Emphases will be placed on cultural, historical and geographical perspectives and the arts, issues and events that help to define and shape that part of the world.
+Regions are limited to East, South, Southeast and Southwest Asia; Africa; Oceania; the Carribean region and Native American cultures.
+Emphasis will be placed on cultural, historical and geographical perspectives and the arts, issues and events that help to define and shape that part of the world.
 This course may be repeated twice for additional credits.
+(59.4 Lec.
+Hrs.)